Wolfram Language Paclet Repository

 Rabi oscillations when the field is initially in a Fock state

-Find the probability of the atom being in the excited state:
+Find the probability of the atom being in the excited state, using the projector as a measurement operator:

 Plot the result: